Medically reviewed by Drugs.com. Last updated on May 10, 2022.

 - Limited benefit from hearing aids as determined by specialized hearing tests

-- High motivation to participate in rehabilitation sessions and to be part of the hearing world
+- Motivation to participate in hearing rehabilitation and be part of the hearing world

-- Clear understanding of what cochlear implants can and cannot do for hearing
+- Realistic expectations of what cochlear implants can and can't do for hearing

 - Facial paralysis